#98 TRENDING IN Student Life 🔥

 Check the Domain/URL

-One tell tale sign that is not commonly checked is the URL (the link to the article).
+One tell-tale sign is the URL (the link to the article).
 Are there any misspellings?
 What is the domain?

-The domain itself can be a tell tale sign the news you are reading shall not be taken as fact, even if there are no grammar mistakes.
-For example, according to research engineer Chris Larsen, some of the shadiest domains are .stream, .country, .review, .gdn, .download, etc.
+The domain itself can be a sign the news one is reading should not be taken as fact, even if there are no grammar mistakes.

 Is there Bias?

-This was briefly touched on in regards to researching the author, but is the article you are reading particularly biased?
 Perhaps, the writer is discussing a feud between two celebrities and it seems apparent the author has a preference for one figure over the other.
-If this is the case, it'd be wise to do more research into this particular scandal for the author of this piece could be (even unintentionally!) skewing facts in the favor of the person they are more fond of.
+If this is the case, it'd be wise to do more research into this particular scandal because the author of this piece could be, even unintentionally, skewing facts in the favor of the person they are more fond of.

-Cassandra is an avid writer.
-When her pen isn't on the paper, she enjoys spending her free time listening to music, spending time with friends, and going for long night drives.
-You can catch her at your local concert venue rocking out to her favorite musical artists.
-Cassandra also loves to read any book as long as it's in the thriller or mystery genre.
+Cassie is a passionate writer.
+When her pen isn't on the paper, she enjoys listening to music, spending time with friends, and going for long night drives.
+You can catch her at your local concert venue rocking out to her favorite artists.
+Cassandra also loves to read any book in the thriller or mystery genre.
 If you give her a suggestion, she'll be at her local library the next day.
 She also loves to sing, explore, and travel!

 Want to submit your own writing?
 Apply to be a writer for The Teen Magazine here!